Master Data Management Systems: Examples, Benefits, Practices, Software, and MDM Tools

 3. Improved decision-making and analysis

-A single, accurate, and consistent picture of vital business data can be created through the master data management (MDM) process.
+A single, accurate, consistent picture of vital business data can be created through the master data management (MDM) process.
 Information on customers, products, and vendors may be included in this data.

 4. Increased efficiency of business processes